 This report offers an assessment of the Milwaukee Police Department's progress in implementing changes to police procedures in accordance with the requirements of the Settlement Agreement of Charles Collins, et al. v.
-City of Milwaukee, et al. The encounters detailed in this report occurred during the First half of 2023.
+City of Milwaukee, et al. The encounters detailed in this report occurred during the second half of 2023.
 The following summarizes the major findings based on our review of these data.

 - The Department has remained steady in meeting the requirement that fewer than 15 percent of traffic stops fail to show individualized, objective, and articulable reasonable suspicion.
-Analysis of traffic stops for this report finds that approximately three percent of traffic stops fail to show sufficient IOARS documentation.
+Analysis of traffic stops for this report finds that approximately two percent of traffic stops fail to show sufficient IOARS documentation.
 The Department consistently meets the threshold for traffic stops and has done so since the latter half of 2019. - The Department meets the requirement that fewer than 15 percent of field interviews fail to show individualized, objective, and articulable suspicion.
-Analysis of field interviews for this report finds that 88.9 percent of field interviews show appropriate IOARS documentation, placing the department above the compliance threshold of 85 percent which was not achieved during the previous reporting period in late 2022. - The Department continues to fall short of the requirement that fewer than 15 percent of no-action encounters fail to show individualized, objective, and articulable reasonable suspicion to support the stop.
-Analysis of no-action encounters for this report finds 26.7 percent of no-action encounters fail to provide proper IOARS documentation. - The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the stop subject is armed and dangerous.
-Analysis of officer-written narratives indicates 32.1 percent of justifications for frisks do not meet the IOARS standard. - All of the weapons seized during frisks were obtained during frisks that were sufficiently justified.
-There were 10 weapons obtained from the 106 sampled frisks with all of the weapons seized during stops and frisks that met the IOARS standard.
-Four frisks in the sample resulted in obtaining drugs or other contraband during stops or frisks that were not sufficiently justified (16 percent of all contraband found). - The contraband hit rate is similar to what was found during the second half of 2022.
-The current reporting period showed a hit rate of 23.6 percent, showing a slight decline in officers' decisions about when to frisk individuals during a police encounter as compared to the previous reporting period (28.2 percent).
+Analysis of field interviews for this report finds that 89.9 percent of field interviews show appropriate IOARS documentation, placing the department above the compliance threshold of 85 percent for all of 2023. - The Department continues to fall short of the requirement that fewer than 15 percent of no-action encounters fail to show individualized, objective, and articulable reasonable suspicion to support the stop.
+Analysis of no-action encounters for this report finds 64.7 percent of no-action encounters fail to provide proper IOARS documentation.
+This is a large increase from the previous reporting period, where, despite not meeting the compliance threshold, only 26.7 percent of no-action encounters failed to provide proper IOARS documentation. - The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the stop subject is armed and dangerous.
+Analysis of officerwritten narratives indicates 31.5 percent of justifications for frisks do not meet the IOARS standard.
+Between 65 to 70 percent of frisks have met the IOARS standard since the first half of 2022. - All contraband seized during frisks was obtained during frisks that were sufficiently justified, while some contraband was seized during insufficiently justified stops.
+There were 14 weapons obtained from the 111 sampled frisks, all of which were obtained during sufficiently justified frisks.
+Of the weapons seized, one was obtained during an insufficiently justified stop.
+Four frisks in the sample resulted in obtaining drugs or other contraband during stops that were not sufficiently justified (14 percent of all contraband found), despite occurring during sufficiently justified frisks. - The contraband hit rate had a slight increase during the second half of 2023.
+The current reporting period showed a hit rate of 25.2 percent, showing a slight increase in officers' decisions about when to frisk individuals during a police encounter as compared to the previous reporting period (23.6 percent).